-- 1. Press ± (1 symbol). - ► The Diagnostic list submenu opens. - 2.
-Select the desired diagnostic event with $\pm$ or $\Box$ and press $\Box$ . - └ The message for the remedial measures for the selected diagnostic event opens. - 3.
-Press $\Box$ + $\pm$ simultaneously. - ► The message about the remedial measures closes.
+- 1. Press ± (1-Symbol). - → Diagnostic list submenu opens. - 2.
+Select the desired diagnostic event with \pm or \Box and press \blacksquare . - └ The message for the remedial measures for the selected diagnostic event opens. - 3.
+Press \Box + \pm simultaneously. - ► The message for the remedial measures closes.

-The user is in the Diagnostics menu at an entry for a diagnostics event, e.g. in the Diagnostic list or in Previous diagnostics.
+The user is in the Diagnostics menu at an entry for a diagnostics event, e.g. in Diagnostic list submenu or in Previous diagnostics.

-- 1. Press E. - └ The message for the remedial measures for the selected diagnostic event opens. - 2.
-Press $\Box$ + $\pm$ simultaneously. - ► The message about the remedial measures closes.
+- 1. Press E. - └─ The message for the remedial measures for the selected diagnostic event opens. - 2.
+Press \Box + \pm simultaneously. - ► The message for the remedial measures closes.